Mariayey12/Mariayey12/README.md

 ❤️ Programming | 🖤 Music | 💙 Readr

-- 💻 I am a front-end Developer of web.
+- 💻 I am a front-end Developer of the web.
 - 🌎 I'm from Bogotá - Colombia.
-- 🔭 I’m currently working on proyect life.
+- 🔭 I’m currently working on project life.
-- 🌱 I’m currently learning metodologia Agil.
+- 🌱 I’m currently learning metodologia Agil, scrum, Kamba.
 - 👯 I’m looking to collaborate on new side projects.
 - 🤔 I’m looking for help with  Redux
-- 💬 Ask me about React,HTML,CSS,Javascript,etc...
+- 💬 Ask me about React, HTML, CSS, Javascript, etc...
 - 📫 How to reach me  mmariayennifer.25@gmail.com /https://github.com/Mariayey12/linkedin.com/in/maria-yennifer-martinez-cordero-b0a573b7
-- ⚡ Fun fact /🎿 Hobbies other than coding : Read, Watch movies, Paint pottery 🤔🤖..
+- ⚡ Fun fact /🎿 Hobbies other than coding: Read, Watch movies, Paint pottery 🤔🤖..
 -------------------------------------------------------------------------------------------------------------------------------------------------------------
  ### My Skill Set
 -------------------------------------------------------------------------------------------------------------------------------------------------------------